alesscor/TheCSharpPlayer-sGuide-2ndEd/README.md

 ```
 **C15 - Methods**

-* No surprises, but the mention of the ability to have up 65,500 parameters in a method.
+* No surprises, but the mention of the ability to have up to 65,500 parameters in a method.
 * The `///` comments are immediately displayed by IntelliSense.
 * There it comes an explanation of recursion on pages 100-101 **<3**.